devmount/SongDrive/README.md

     }
     ```

-6. Now just open your browser and call the url of the location where you downloaded the project files to, e.g. `www.example.com/songdrive/index.html`
+6. Now you can open and use SongDrive in your browser by calling the url of the location where you downloaded the project files to, i.e. `example.com/songdrive/` or `file:///your-path/SongDrive/index.html`
-7. You're ready to go and synchronize your song data live on every device accessing this url

 ## Licence
 [MIT License](./LICENSE)